llooker/salesforce_fivetran/README.md

 ### What if I find an error?
 Have suggestions for improvements?

 Great!
 Blocks were designed for continuous improvement through the help of the entire Looker community, and we'd love your input.
-To log an error or improvement recommentation, simply create a "New Issue" in the corresponding [Github repo for this Block](https://github.com/llooker/salesforce_fivetran/issues).
+To log an error or improvement recommendation, simply create a "New Issue" in the corresponding [Github repo for this Block](https://github.com/llooker/salesforce_fivetran/issues).
 Please be as detailed as possible in your explanation, and we'll address it as quickly as we can.